cgardner1388/ETL-Pipeline/README.md

 4. Once the tables were created in SQL, we performed a few queries within SQL

 ## Final Notes
-Through this ETL process, we now have tables that will be a great starting point to answering the questions proposed above, along with further research regarding a State's hourly wage and COVID vaccinations or deaths.
+Through this ETL process, we now have tables that will be a great resource to answering the questions proposed above, along with further research regarding a State's hourly wage and COVID vaccinations or deaths.